Zach McKinstry Player Props: Tigers vs. Twins

-On Saturday, Zach McKinstry (batting .105 in his past 10 games) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+On Sunday, Zach McKinstry (.143 on-base percentage in past 10 games, 197 points below season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Louie Varland.
 First pitch is at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Twins.
+In his previous game, he reached base in his only plate appearance against the Twins.

 Zach McKinstry Game Info & Props vs. the Twins